 Likely as often as every other person, I am asked about what I am or what I do.
 People love labels.
-I’ve always disliked feeling boxed in by a title or label.
+I’ve never enjoyed feeling boxed in by a title or label.
 Most seem too vague or inadequate in some way.
-Therapist, in general, is both wide-spanning and lacking.
+Therapist, in general, is both wide-spanning and unclear.
 Light worker feels too mystical.
 Healer?
 Aren’t we all healers in some form or fashion?
-There’s a solid chance that I’ve experienced a handful of lives fulfilling some sort of liaison-between-worlds-role.
+There’s a solid chance that I’ve experienced a handful of lives fulfilling some sort of liaison-between-worlds role.
 I feel very resonant/at ease with these sort of spiritual community roles that are culturally out of place in many non-tribal societies.

 …and for the 82% of you still reading after the partial mention of past lives……;)

-I see and sense energy in a very palpable way, and can move it around just as verifiably, so an energy shifter, of sorts, is reasonably accurate, but it feels confusing and reliably stirs up further questions and explanation.
+I see, sense and move energy around in a palpable way, so an energy shifter, of sorts, is reasonably accurate, but it feels confusing and reliably stirs up further questions and explanation.
 Nutritionist?
 Naturopath?
 Maybe.
 They have been focal words during a couple of ventured-around programs.
-The educational programs for each are so broad and unfocused, however, (and my personal experience has embodied so much beyond the confines of each program,) that they’ve become, in my mind at least, just that: words. —shrugging—
+The educational programs for each are so broad and unfocused, however, (and my personal experience has embodied so much beyond each program,) that they’ve become, in my mind at least, just that: words.

 Sorceress?
 (I can’t think of any reason why this wouldn’t be great on business cards.)
 To-The-Last-Drop Lime Squeezer?
 Avid Shin Kicker?
 1999 World Pogo-stick Champion? (note: remember to search engine optimize this part later.)